Did you know that you may be able to earn college credit for your non-college or experience-based learning.

 ACC may evaluate non-collegiate instructional programs that result in industry certification, professional licensure, apprenticeship completion, and other workplace skills development.
 Faculty subject-matter experts will evaluate the prior learning and identify if the learning warrants the awarding of credit.

-For more information about the evaluation of this type of non-collegiate instruction please contact the ACC Graduation and Prior Learning Assessment Coordinator at 303.797.5630.
+For more information about the evaluation of this type of non-collegiate instruction please contact the ACC Graduation and Prior Learning Assessment Coordinator.
 You may also take the Colorado Prior Learning Questionnaire to see if you may be eligible for credit for your experience.

 *You may use Prior Learning Assessment to fulfill all degree / certificate graduation requirements except for the mandatory residency requirements.